ansible-collections/amazon.ai/README.md

 See [using Ansible collections](https://docs.ansible.com/ansible/devel/user_guide/collections_using.html) for more details.

-The python module dependencies are not installed by `ansible-galaxy`.
+The Python module dependencies are not installed by `ansible-galaxy`.
 They can be manually installed using pip:

 ```shell